 List of Contents

-Turnips are the game's version of a real-life stock market, which they call the Stalk Market.
-Turnips go on sale every Sunday morning, and are sold by the visitor, Daisy Mae.
-Turnips can then be sold at Nook's Cranny on Monday to Saturday, and if you're willing to wait for a good sell price, you can buy low and sell high for a big profit!
+You can sell Turnips at Nook's Cranny from Monday to Saturday, and if you're willing to wait for a good sell price, you can buy low and sell high for a big profit!

 |Location||Randomly around the island|

 |Time of Day||5:00 AM to 12:00 noon|

 Daisy Mae will sell Turnips from 5:00 AM to 12:00 Noon.
 Since she only appears for a few hours, and has a habit of wandering around your island, it's a good idea to go looking for her early so you don't miss out on her turnips!